enriquefernandezchacon/Codeacdamey_NODEJS/README.md

 about why each failing test failed.

-As you implement functionality, run the tests to ensure you are creating the correctly named function and that it returns the proper values.
+As you implement functionality, run the tests to ensure you are creating correctly named variables and functions that return the proper values.
-The tests will additionally help you identify edge cases that you may not have anticipated when first writing the function.
+The tests will additionally help you identify edge cases that you may not have anticipated when first writing the functions.